arciisine/AlexaMedia/README.md

   * Figure out if there is anyway to get the information of the running video
   * Figure out if integrating with chromecast would be feasible
      * Should just be a different set of `adb` commands

+###Completed
+  * Install the node client on my Raspberry Pi to act as Firebase event listener
+    * Should allow me to use this with other Skills if I make more
+    * Verify code works properly on nodejs version available for Raspberry Pi